-"Years of Service" as set forth in this Article refers to years of service in the District in a position that is eligible for vacation under Part III.
-Eligible employees in the District shall receive the preceding vacation depending on years of service as measured each July lst.
-For calculation purposes vacation is earned based upon the current year's service.
-For part-time employees, vacation pay shall be pro-rated based on the average number of hours scheduled per week for the current year.
+"Years of Service" as set forth in this Article refers to years of service in the District in a position that is eligible for vacation under Part III, section 5.02.
 The length of an employee's vacation is determined by the employee's "years of continuous service."
-A year of continuous service" is a year of employment (July 1 to June 30) with no break in service.
-New employees who have started work on or before January 1st shall have that year counted as a "year of service" for purposes of determining the length of vacation.
+A "year of continuous service" is a year of employment (July 1 to June 30) with no break in service.
+New employees who have started work on or before January 1st of the current school year, shall have that year counted as a "year of service" for purposes of determining the length of vacation.
+Vacation is based on hours and days listed in the letter of appointment.